nchopin/nchopin.github.io/_pages/book_typos.md

 * 92, equation below (8.5): missing sup (with respect to phi)

-* 92, Theorem 8.5: [w] missing just before big closing parenthesis
+* 92, Theorem 8.5: [w] missing just before big closing parenthesis (spotted by Chihiro Kuraya)

 * 116, second equation in Lemma 9.2: V_n should be V^n